Lab Members

 My goal is to bridge the gap between developmental-clinical research and policy application.
 I am interested in translating knowledge about the mechanisms and socio-contextual factors that influence adverse mental health outcomes and resiliency into trauma-informed interventions for at-risk youth.
 Specifically, I aim to engage in research that optimizes the way children and their families interact with welfare agencies and the justice system.

-Karen Smith, Postdoctoral Fellow
+Hannah Kramer, Postdoctoral Fellow

 Andrea Stein, Graduate Student